nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

-08. `cd ~charlie` changes the current working directory to charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named **charlie** inside charlie's home directory.
+08. `cd ~charlie` changes the current working directory to charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named **charlie** inside current user's home directory.
 The latter may fail if no such directory exists.

 ##